Montana/bloomberg-search/README.md

 Bloomberg Search
 =======================

+I would usually make this a private repo, but I want to keep this open.
 This is a wrapper around the Java implementation of the Bloomberg API (http://www.bloomberglabs.com/api/about/).
 This wrapper acts as a server and is able to receive multiple connections from multiple client implementations.
 This is only a prototype of an older version with updated code.
 I consider this the finished version.